Aurigma HTML5/Flash Uploader 8.5.55

 If you are not familiar with the client events in HTML5/Flash Uploader, please, read the Using HTML5/Flash Uploader at Runtime topic first.

 HTML5/Flash Uploader provides two events which are helpful for debugging, namely, Error and AfterUpload.
 The first one fires when a server or client-side error occurs, and the second fires when an upload is supposed to be successful.
-We recommend to handle both events simultaneously to get debug information on server errors.
+We recommend to handle both events simultaneously to get debug information on server errors, because there is a known problem with PHP applications: they can return HTTP code 200 (in our case it means successful upload) even if some error occurs.

 The Error event provides detailed description of an occurred error through the errorPage parameter which represents the web page returned from the server.
 To ignore non-server errors you can use the errorCode argument, since it is equal to 4 in case of internal server error.
 For the full list of error codes, please, see the Error event parameters paragraph.